paulpflug/better-spawn/README.md

 child.cmd // will be 'node'

-child.close() // to close reliable
+child.close(signal) // to close reliable, signal defaults to "SIGTERM"

 child.killed // will be true if killed child.closed // will be true if closed